shuhaibXro0/web-source/README.md

 # web-source
-web-source is a tool using for takeing websites html/css/JavaScript source code
+web-source is a pytool using for taking websites html/css/JavaScript source code.